 In 2019, life doesn’t exist past the first page of Google.
 Few users click through to the second or third page of results, and many won’t even scroll down past the first few.
 Therefore, in order to reach your audience, you need to rank as high as possible on those critical SERPs (search engine results pages) for the searches your potential listeners are making.

-When it comes to optimizing your site for Google, there are a number of things you can do.
-You can research the most relevant keywords to your audience and include them on your site in strategic places.
+When it comes to optimizing your podcast website for Google, there are a number of things you can do.
+You can research the most relevant keywords for podcasts to your audience and include them on your site in strategic places.
 You can make sure that your site is technically up to scratch, and build authority links that tells Google your site is reliable and the information is valuable.

 One of the most effective strategies to put you ahead of competitors is content marketing.
 Strategic use of content can help your site rank higher, both in terms of your domain and individual site pages.
 This content can be blogs posts, infographics, and of course, podcasts.
 Content marketing goes hand in hand with SEO, driving more inbound traffic to your episodes.
 In the next section, we will cover how to implement SEO best practices for your podcast and its website.